stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 ### [](#stop-time){:.section-link}The ability to stop time {#stop-time}
 At least on the macroscopic scale, we perceive time as flowing unstoppably and irreversibly.
 What is it exactly that allows us to perceive and measure the time?
-The answer to this question is &mdash; changes.
+The answer to this question is&mdash;changes.
 We perceive the flow of time because we observe changes, and if all changes stopped, it would have been equivalent to time stopping.
 An observer within a part of the universe where there are no changes (this is a hypothetical situation which is not physically possible) or within a logical system where no changes are happening cannot perceive that the time is stopped, but an external observer can.